 Assemble Your Binder

-Step One: Place a pedigree chart in the front of the binder.
+Step Two: Place a pedigree chart in the front of the binder.

-Step Four: Repeat steps 2 – 3 with all following ancestors in your pedigree chart.
+Step Six: Repeat steps 2 – 3 with all following ancestors in your pedigree chart.

-Step Five: Build out additional sections (you can see suggestions on the next page for other sections and elements you can include).
+Step Seven: Build out additional sections (you can see suggestions below for other sections and elements you can include).

-Step Seven: Make high-quality photocopies of deteriorating originals to preserve their content.
+Step Ten: Make high-quality photocopies of deteriorating originals to preserve their content.
 Extra-dark or color copies may best capture fading handwriting or type.

-Step Eight: Label the binder spine with the family name.
+Step Eleven: Label the binder spine with the family name.

 Here are a few ideas for additional sections and elements you can include: